pytest-dev/pytest-localserver/README.rst

 modules dealing with the actual HTTP request (of which there are more than one BTW).
 So what do you do?

-You simply use pytest's `funcargs feature`_ and simulate an entire server locally! :
+You simply use pytest's `fixture feature`_ and simulate an entire server locally!

 .. code:: python